Haiku

 dry and still inside, yet the storm shades each room

-More on the same theme as a Crapsey cinquain from the same day and an earlier Kelly lune.
+More on the same theme as a Crapsey cinquain from the same day.

 -